 Associated company: A company shall be deemed to be an associated company of another company if one of them owns or controls 20% or more of the voting rights of the other or if both are associated companies of the same company.

 Business day: A business day is a day on which the Stock Exchange is open for the transaction of business.

 Cash purchases: Cash purchases include contracts or arrangements where the consideration consists of a debt instrument capable of being paid off in less than 3 years.

-Codes: Codes means the Takeovers Code and the Share Buy-backs Code.
+Codes: Codes means the Takeovers Code and the Share Repurchase Code.

-Connected fund manager and connected principal trader: A fund manager or principal trader will be connected with an offeror or the offeree company, as the case may be, if the fund manager or principal trader controls, is controlled by or is under the same control as:-
+Connected fund manager and connected principal trader: A fund manager or principal trader will be connected with an offeror or the offeree company, as the case may be, if the fund manager or principal trader controls#, is controlled by or is under the same control as:-

-- (1) an offeror;

-- (2) the offeree company;

-July 2018 Def-7

-- (3) any financial or other professional adviser (including a stockbroker) to an offeror or the offeree company; or - (4) an investor in a consortium formed for the purpose of making an offer (e.g. through a special purpose company).
+- (1) an offeror; - (2) the offeree company; - (3) any bank or financial or other professional adviser (including a stockbroker)\ to an offeror or the offeree company; or - (4) an investor in a consortium formed for the purpose of making an offer (e.g. through a special purpose company).

+See Note 1 at the end of the definitions. \ See Note 2 at the end of the definitions.

 Control: Unless the context otherwise requires, control shall be deemed to mean a holding, or aggregate holdings, of 30% or more of the voting rights of a company, irrespective of whether that holding or holdings gives de facto control.

 Convertible securities: Unless the context otherwise requires, convertible securities means securities convertible or exchangeable into new shares or existing shares in a company.

-Derivative: Derivative includes any financial product whose value in whole or in part is determined directly or indirectly by reference to the price of an underlying security or securities and which does not include the possibility of delivery of such underlying security or securities.
+Derivative: Derivative includes any financial product whose value in whole or in part is determined directly or indirectly by reference to the price of an underlying security or securities whether or not it includes the possibility of delivery of such underlying security or securities.

 Note to the definition of derivative:

 The term "derivative" is intentionally widely defined to encompass all types of derivative transactions.
 However, it is not the intention of the Codes to restrict dealings in, or require disclosure of, derivatives which have no connection with an offer or potential offer.
 Offerors, offeree companies and their financial advisers should consult the Executive at the earliest time to determine whether a dealing in a derivative is to be regarded as having a connection with the offer or potential offer.
-The Executive will not normally regard a derivative which is referenced to a basket or index including relevant securities as connected with an offeror or potential offeror if at the time of dealing the relevant securities in the basket or index represent less than 1% of the class in issue and less than 20% of Def-8 July 2018 [#] See Note 1 at the end of the definitions.